easypanel-io/website/docs/05-templates/soketi/index.md

 ## Description

-Soketi is a serverless WebSockets server that allows developers to deploy real-time applications at a cheaper cost.
-It is built with fast and resilient technology and is compatible with the Pusher protocol.
-With Soketi, developers have full control over app management and can trigger HTTP requests using webhooks.
-It can be deployed on Cloudflare Workers for global scalability.
-Soketi is a simple, fast, and open-source solution for real-time communication.
+Soketi Serverless is an open-source WebSockets server that offers a cost-effective, fast, and resilient solution for real-time deployment to Cloudflare.
+It is designed to be cheaper than any competitor, as you only pay for your infrastructure.
+It guarantees core message delivery in less than 100ms, thanks to its construction on top of C and porting to Node.js.
+Soketi is compatible with Pusher Protocol v7, meaning you can connect to the server without needing to replace your existing code.
+It is ready for production and can scale to hundreds of servers with Redis or NATS without losing performance.
+Soketi also offers built-in app management, allowing you to define your own app credentials and read from any database.
+Additionally, it features HTTP Webhooks that trigger HTTP requests whenever a channel gets occupied.
+Soketi can be deployed to Cloudflare Workers, bringing it closer to your users worldwide.
+It is also compatible with most popular databases, like MySQL or DynamoDB.

 ## Benefits

-- Cheaper Cost: Soketi is cheaper than its competitors because you only pay for your infrastructure.
+- Cost Effective: Soketi Serverless is cheaper than any competitor because you only pay for your infrastructure.
+Whether it's your basement server or cloud, it fits and runs.
 It can be as cheap as $5 on DigitalOcean.
-- Fast and Resilient: Soketi is built with fast and resilient technology, guaranteeing core message delivery in less than 100ms.
-It can scale to hundreds of servers without losing performance.
+- Fast and Resilient: Guaranteed core message delivery in less than 100ms.
+Soketi is built with one of the fastest available technologies, making it blazing fast.
+It is also resilient enough to maintain performance even when scaled to hundreds of servers.
-- Pusher Compatible: Soketi is compatible with the Pusher protocol, allowing developers to connect to the server without replacing their existing code.
+- Pusher Compatible: Soketi uses the Pusher Protocol v7, meaning you don't need to replace your existing code.
+You just connect to the server.
-- Full App Management: Soketi provides built-in app management, similar to Pusher.
-Developers can define their own app credentials and have full control over access.
-It also supports reading from popular databases like MySQL or DynamoDB.
-- HTTP Webhooks: Soketi allows developers to trigger HTTP requests using webhooks.
-This feature can be paired with Lambda functions for additional functionality.
+- Ready for Production: Soketi is ready for production.
+You can scale it to hundreds of servers with Redis or NATS and it will maintain its performance.
+It is resilient enough for you to have a good night's sleep.

 ## Features

+- Built-in App Management: Just like Pusher, you can define your own app credentials with Soketi.
+You don't even need Pusher for it, and you can read from any database.
+- HTTP Webhooks: Soketi can trigger HTTP requests whenever a channel gets occupied.
+Pair it with Lambda functions and Soketi will invoke them for you.
+- Unlimited Connections and Messages: Soketi offers unlimited peak connections and messages per month.
+The maximum message size and members per channel are also configurable.
-- Serverless Deployment: Soketi can be deployed as a serverless solution, allowing developers to deploy real-time applications at a cheaper cost using Cloudflare Workers.
+- Deployable on Cloudflare: Soketi can be deployed to Cloudflare Workers, bringing it closer to your users all around the world.
-- Scalability: Soketi can scale to hundreds of servers using the Redis or NATS adapter without losing performance.
-- Open Source: Soketi is an open-source solution, providing transparency and flexibility for developers.
-- Fast Performance: Soketi is built with fast technology, written on top of C and ported to Node.js.
-It has an average time of 6ms to distribute a message to 1k users with minimal CPU and RAM usage.

 ## Links